A Bright Future? Prospects for Cosmological Tests of GR with Multimessenger Gravitational Wave Events: Horndeski Gravity

 In order to constrain $\aM(z)$ and $\aT(z)$, we have to make an ansatz for their redshift-dependence\footnote{This can be computed explicitly in a given modified gravity model, but here we wish to remain more agnostic -- hence we use a motivated phenomenological ansatz.}.
 The most common ansatzes are:

 as seen in \cite{Baker:2020apq, Lagos:2019kds, Seraille:2024beb}.
-These ansatzes all modulate the effects of modified gravity to be negligible at high redshifts ($\alpha_i(z)\rightarrow 0$), as there is little motivation to modify GR at early times.
+These ansatzes all modulate the effects of modified gravity to be negligible at high redshifts ($\alpha_i(z)\rightarrow 0$), as we do not wish to modify matter and radiation dominated eras.
 At low redshifts the $\alpha_i$ approach unity.

-Although the $\alpha_i$ are largest at low redshifts, their impact on GW luminosity distances and arrive times is an integrated quantity over their propagation distance.
+Although the $\alpha_i$ are largest at low redshifts, their impact on GW luminosity distances and arrival times is an integrated quantity over their propagation distance (see \ref{eq:dGW} and \ref{eq:SoG} in the later sections).
 For this reason, differentiating between the three ansatzes above will yield less significant changes at LIGO--Virgo--KAGRA ranges, and starts making a more marked at higher redshifts.
 This property can be exploited with ET, which is predicted to detect neutron stars coalescences up to redshift $\sim 2-3$ \cite{Maggiore:2019uih, Reitze:2019iox}, as will be discussed later.
 Since parametrisation choices could impact results, ideally multiple parametrisations should be tested when using real data to assess any differences, particularly at ET range.
 However, differences are not expected to exceed order unity for our ET forecast (and they are negligible for the LVK case), hence we use the widely adopted $\Omega_\Lambda$ parametrisation \cite{Bellini:2014fua, Bellini:2015xja, Alonso:2016suf} to facilitate comparison with current constraints.
 Studies are underway to constrain these functions in a non-parametric manner, e.g. \cite{Belgacem:2019zzu} and \cite{Afroz:2023ndy, Afroz:2024joi, Afroz:2024oui}, though they require much larger amounts of data to reach similar constraining power as a parametric method.